-Fig. 1G.4: IBTS Q1 and Q3 sampling area for RV Dana in area 3a, 4a and 4b (2 MIK stations per rectangle for collecting herring and sprat larvae in Q1 are not shown on the map).
+Fig. 1G.4: IBTS Q4 survey area for RV Dana in ICES areas 3a, 4a and 4b.

 3. For internationally coordinated surveys, describe the participating Member States/ vessels and the relevant international group in charge of planning the survey Seven countries (Denmark, France, Germany, Netherlands, Norway, Scotland, Sweden) are participating in the North Seas IBTS Q1 and six countries (Denmark, England, Germany, Norway, Scotland, Sweden) are participating in the North Sea IBTS Q3.
-The planning and coordination is done by ICES IBTSWG.
-4. Where applicable, describe the international task-sharing (physical and/or financial) and the cost-sharing agreement used 5.
-Explain where thresholds apply - (ma x.
+The planning and coordination is done by ICES IBTSWG. - 4.
+Where applicable, describe the international task-sharing (physical and/or financial) and the costsharing agreement used - 5.
+Explain where thresholds apply (max.
 450 words per survey) 6.
 Graphical representation (map) showing the positions (locations) of the realized samples.
 Member State shall provide maps presenting the spatial distribution of the main sampling types obtained during the survey.